Toolkit for the development of wearable analysis applications

-Pro Glasses 2 API consists an HTTP REST to control our wearable eye tracker in live setups, as well as comprehensive documentation of the internal file formats in order to read the recorded data from the glasses for post-analysis applications.
+The Tobii Pro Glasses 2 API consists of an HTTP REST to control our wearable eye tracker in live setups.
+It also includes comprehensive documentation of the internal file formats in order to read the recorded data from the glasses for post-analysis applications.

 The HTTP REST API offers full access and control of Pro Glasses 2 in live scenarios.
-It enables you to calibrate, start and stop recording sessions, and get a live data stream of imagery from the scene camera video and gaze data.
-Live feedback and user-monitoring applications are just two examples of solutions that are possible using HTTP REST API.
+It enables you to calibrate, start and stop recording sessions, and get a live data stream of eye images and scene camera video with gaze data over Real Time Streaming Protocol (RTSP).
+Live feedback and user-monitoring applications are just two examples of solutions that are possible using the HTTP REST API.

-Researchers who need to import the eye tracking data for analysis can use Pro Glasses 2 recording data directly from the SD card in the Recording Unit.
-Pro Glasses 2 API makes this process easy by providing full documentation of files and file structure on the SD card.
+Both eye images and scene camera recordings are also available as separate files and can be imported directly from an SD card in the Recording Unit.
+For an easy importing, the Pro Glasses 2 API includes full documentation of the files and the file structure on the SD card.

 "We see exciting new applications for Tobii Pro Glasses 2 and its new API.
 They provide a new platform for quantifying visual orienting response behavior in real-world scenes."